Visiting researcher program

 Who is eligible to apply?

-What does the day-to-day look like for a visiting researcher?
+What is the day-to-day experience like for a Visiting Fellow?

 Why is Constellation running this program?